tom7/HiGHS/src/terminology.md

-Any linear optimization problem will have __decision variables__, a linear or quadratic __objective function__, and linear __constraints__ and __bounds__ on the values of the decision variables.
-A __mixed-integer__ optimization problem will require some or all of the decision variables to take integer values.
-The problem may require the objective function to be maximized or minimized whilst satisfying the constraints and bounds.
+Any linear optimization model will have __decision variables__, a linear or quadratic __objective function__, and linear __constraints__ and __bounds__ on the values of the decision variables.
+A __mixed-integer__ optimization model will require some or all of the decision variables to take integer values.
+The model may require the objective function to be maximized or minimized whilst satisfying the constraints and bounds.
 By default, HiGHS minimizes the objective function.